 What is Google Stadia and how will it work?

 Stadia was rumoured for more than a year, having previously been called Project Yeti.
-It is a cloud gaming service whereby paid subscription members can play any of the games available, but don't have to be downloaded to a console or PC.
+It is a cloud gaming service whereby games can be purchased and played, but don't have to be downloaded to a console or PC.

 That's because, through multiple connected devices, including phones, tablets and/or TVs, you play the game in real time, but it's actually run on a remote Stadia server somewhere else in the world.
 The video of the gameplay is transmitted to your device over the internet, while the control codes from a game controller are sent in the other direction.